Eric Greitens Used Charity Donor List For Campaign Purposes, New Report Indicates

 — Lindsay Wise (@lindsaywise) May 2, 2018

 However, Laub testified that he never agreed to be named as the person who contributed the donor list to the campaign and that the settlement misrepresented what actually happened.
-According to Laub, Andrew Chambers, the campaign manager and now senior aide to Greitens told Laub that “we need to put someone’s name down who was on the campaign at the time” in order for the settlement to be completed.
+According to Laub, Andrew Chambers, the campaign manager and now senior aide to Greitens, told Laub that “we need to put someone’s name down who was on the campaign at the time” in order for the settlement to be completed.
 Laub consented, thinking he would be named as a campaign manager, not realizing that they were going to use him as a scapegoat.
 When asked about Laub’s testimony, Chambers dismissed the allegations, saying Laub is “a disgruntled former employee.”

 New information revealed by a House investigatory committee report reveals that Greitens was the one that procured the donor list, detailed CBS News.
 Greitens told the charity that he needed the list in order to contact top supporters to let them know that he was going to step down as the CEO as of 2014.
 Later on, Greitens told his political aides to use the donor list in order to raise money for his campaign to become governor.